-In Australia, designs are classified using the Locarno Classification, comprised of 32 product categories.83 equipment (broadly, computing equipment).
+In Australia, designs are classified using the Locarno Classification, comprised of 32 product categories.

+The leading design class for filings in 2023 was recording, telecommunications or data processing equipment (broadly, computing equipment).
 This class includes tablet computers, point-of-sale terminals, and screen displays and icons.
 Filings for such designs grew by 2.3% in 2023, to 1,017 in total.
 This followed a 41.4% increase in 2022.